Welcome to Xello!

 School counselors implement a program based on the National Standards for School Counseling programs and the American School Counselor Association (ASCA) National Model.

-They also provide resources to staff, students, families and others to ensure that a family friendly environment is established and ensure that students have access to a safe school climate necessary for academic and social/emotional growth.
+They also provide resources for staff, students, families and others to ensure that a family-friendly environment is established and ensure that students have access to a safe school climate necessary for academic and social/emotional growth.

 Programs and Services

-School counselors provide a number of programs and services to help students achieve success and develop life skills in three personal competency areas.
+School counselors provide a number of programs and services to help students achieve success and develop life skills.

 Career Development Success

 School counselors utilize career development lessons and strategies to help students understand the relationship between personal qualities, education and training, and the world of work.
-Examples of these strategies are: career awareness and exploration, goal setting, high school graduation facts, scholarship opportunities and use of future-planning tools.
+Examples of these strategies are career awareness and exploration, goal setting, high school graduation facts, scholarship opportunities, and the use of future-planning tools.

 Personal and Social Emotional Success